Log45/Notetaker/README.md

 ## Issues:
 I need to figure out how to:
-1. Split a single audio file into workable batches
+1. ~Split a single audio file into workable batches~
-2. Ensure those batches have a dimension of 1
+2. ~Ensure those batches have a dimension of 1~
+3. Figure out model training.

 ## Todo:
 1. Fix issues (see above)